PortableProgrammer/Status-Light/README.md

 **Docker Secrets:** This variable can instead be specified in a secrets file, using the `TUYA_DEVICE_FILE` variable.

-**Note 1:** Status-Light will accept an FQDN instead of IP, as long as the name can be resolved.
+**Note:** Status-Light will accept an FQDN instead of IP, as long as the name can be resolved.
 Tuya devices will typically register themselves with the last 6 digits of the device ID, for example `ESP_xxxxxx.local`.

-**Note 2:** For Status-Light's purposes, protocol can be 3.0+, but some older devices may not function correctly with the newer protocols, so this may have to be adjusted.

 #### `TUYA_BRIGHTNESS`